Nintendo’s Live-Action LEGEND OF ZELDA Movie: Everything We Know

 Shock of shocks!
 Hot on the heels of The Super Mario Bros.
-Movie making—conservatively speaking—a s**t-zillion dollars earlier this year, it seemed only reasonable for Nintendo to keep that ball a-rolling.
+Movie making—conservatively speaking—a s**t-zillion dollars earlier this yearOpens in a new tab, it seemed only reasonable for Nintendo to keep that ball a-rolling.
 However, while an animated Mario movie was a sure bet, the next project might prove a bit trickier.
-Recently, Nintendo announced it will develop a live-action film of The Legend of Zelda, arguably the game manufacturer’s second most important property.
+Recently, Nintendo announced it will developOpens in a new tab a live-action film of The Legend of Zelda, arguably the game manufacturer’s second most important property.
 The franchise began in 1986 and has continued to this very year with Tears of the Kingdom.
 And while we still don’t know too many details about the live-acton The Legend of Zelda movie, its director has revealed a few teases.
-And we have… a very broad release window for it.
+And we even have a release date for it.

 The Legend of Zelda Live-Action Movie’s Director Sheds Light on the Film